Yooniii/Track-Explorer/README.md

 # Track Explorer

+Edit: As of April 2025, the Spotify API endpoint used to generate recommendations has been deprecated.
+Currently working on a fix...

 This is a simple music recommendation system built with Python and Streamlit.
 The app provides similar track or artist recommendations based on user input using Spotipy and Spotify API.